wessamAl/Car-Rental-Project/README.md

 Users can browse available cars, filter them, and view detailed information.
 ## Book a Car
 Users can choose a car, select rental dates, and book it
+## Manage Booking
+Users can view their booking history, cancel, or modify bookings before the rental start date.